SuteraVR/SuteraVR/README.md

 This software is still in the **development phase** and has not yet been officially released.

+If you interested in our project, come to [the Discord community](https://discord.gg/pTjBHkVQbT)!

+We look forward to your contributions!
+[Open an issue](https://github.com/SuteraVR/SuteraVR/issues/new/choose)/[Open a PR](https://github.com/SuteraVR/SuteraVR/compare)

 ## 🧭 Concept

 - **Distributed & Decentralized**
-  - To make the metaverse as certain as reality, it must not become fragile things dependent on each company and platform.
+  - To make the metaverse as certain as reality, it must not become fragile things dependent on specific company and platform.
 Virtual Reality, forever.
-  - Heavily influenced by the Fediverse built by ActivityPub.

 ## ✨ Design

 - **Bloom**
-  - Bloom (commonly called an instance) works as an independent metaverse platform: play with friends, share worlds and items.
+  - You can create a bloom that works as an independent metaverse platform: play with friends, share worlds and items.
 All blooms communicate with each other, and be able to access contents of other blooms.
 - **Sandbox Enviroment**
   - Complete data processing within the sandbox environment.
 Prevent viruses and malicious scripts from executing and influencing the outside world.
 - **SuteraVR SDK**